-- Never Trust a Trailer: The Super Street Fighter IV trailers implied that the majority of new characters would have fast-paced techno remixes of their theme songs, especially for the Final Fight and 3rd Strike characters.
+- The Super Street Fighter IV trailers implied that the majority of new characters would have fast-paced techno remixes of their theme songs, especially for the Final Fight and Third Strike characters.

 - The trailers and the videos showing all of the cast's Ultras could fall under this.
 The Ultra videos implied that all the fighters would be getting a new rival in Super.
 When the game came out, only a select few (Ryu, Chun-Li, Guile, Cammy, C. Viper, and Seth) received a second Rival Battle, and some of ones shown in the trailers ended up in different locales.

-- Off Model: Some characters use their Street Fighter II designs in the animated cutscenes from the home console versions, rather than the updated designs they use in actual gameplay.
+- Off-Model: Some characters use their Street Fighter II designs in the animated cutscenes from the home console versions, rather than the updated designs they use in actual gameplay.
 This is most noticeable with Dhalsim (his shorts have completely different designs in cutscenes and gameplay), Sagat (the label on his trunks is conspicuously blank in cutscenes but says "TIGER" in gameplay), and E. Honda (his mawashi has a gap in the front in gameplay but not cutscenes).

-- "Rashomon"-Style: Four sets of rival battles in IV; namely, Ryu/Sagat, Guile/Abel, Ken/Rufus and Chun-Li/C. Viper.
+- "Rashomon"-Style: Four sets of Rival Battles in IV; namely, Ryu/Sagat, Guile/Abel, Ken/Rufus and Chun-Li/C. Viper.

-- Separate Scene Storytelling: IV's story mode for some characters.
-Ryu defeats Seth and is slowly being consumed by the Satsui no Hado.
-Sakura finds him and gets him out of it and helps him leave the Crumbling Laboratory after being saved by Ryu from falling Debris.
+- IV's Arcade stories for some characters.
+Ryu defeats Seth and is slowly being consumed by the Satsui no Hadou.
+Sakura finds him and gets him out of it and helps him leave the Crumbling Laboratory after being saved by Ryu from falling debris.
 Meanwhile, Dan is at the same lab running away from an explosion and runs into Blanka and both are about to be consumed by the fire, only to be saved by Ryu and Sakura's combined Hadouken.
 After parting ways with Ryu and Sakura, Blanka is shown at Hong Kong with Dan and his mother drops by to see him.
-Later, Ryu encounters Gouken, who defeats him and seals the Satsui no Hado.
+Later, Ryu encounters Gouken, who defeats him and seals the Satsui no Hadou.
 Akuma finds him and they engage in a match over Ryu's fate.
 Meanwhile, Chun-Li is searching for data on S.I.N and tries contacting Guile, only to be trapped in the room by Vega(Claw) as it is collapsing.
 Guile is trying to get to Chun-li while Abel holds Seth off and they both retrieved the data.
 Before Chun-Li is rescued by Guile, Gen got her out of the room she was trapped in, having witnessed the aforementioned battle between Akuma and Gouken.
-After all of the above events, Blanka, Sakura and Dan return to Hong Kong to continue their training journey where he reunites with his mother.
+After all of the above events, Blanka, Sakura, and Dan return to Hong Kong to continue their training journey where he reunites with his mother.
 Each of these moments is told in separate scenes in each of the mentioned characters' (sans Abel) ending cutscenes.
 The Plot Hole in this, however, is that some of these ending scenes (Akuma and Guile's) show Seth defeated or being defeated.
 Although if Bison's ending is anything to go by, they may have been fighting one of Seth's clones.

 - Rose's story all the way from IV is told like this when merged with her story in Super.
 In IV, after defeating Seth, she is ambushed by Bison and knocked out unconscious.
 In Super, she's in a dark void wondering if she's dead or not and where she is, when she opens her eyes and sees Guy trying to wake her up.
-Guy's story mode reveals he was the one that took out Bison and saved Rose, leading to the aforementioned waking up scene.
+Guy's Arcade story reveals he was the one that took out Bison and saved Rose, leading to the aforementioned waking up scene.

 - Played fully straight in Super.
 Whoever you're fighting as, that's the character whose theme you're gonna hear.
 Especially good since everyone has their distinctive themes, unlike in IV.
 Unless you're playing online, in which case you will always hear the theme music of whoever you are fighting.
 You'll be hearing their music while they will be hearing yours.
 You only ever hear your own theme music if you fight against yourself or watch your character on the replay channels.